apple/foundationdb/pull_request_template.md

 Put description here...

 # Code-Reviewer Section
-The general guidlines can be found [here](https://github.com/apple/foundationdb/wiki/FoundationDB-Commit-Process).
+The general guidelines can be found [here](https://github.com/apple/foundationdb/wiki/FoundationDB-Commit-Process).

-Please check each of the following things and check *all* boxed before accepting a PR.
+Please check each of the following things and check *all* boxes before accepting a PR.

 [ ] The PR has a description.
 [ ] The description mentions which forms of testing were done and the testing seems reasonable.